 Oats have been eaten for centuries and there are a number of reasons for this.
 They taste great, they are filling and they pack a real punch when it comes goodness.
 Oats are perfect for runners but why should they fit oats into their diet?

 Oats are jammed full of nutrients such as complex carbohydrates and dietary fibre.
-However, there is more to them that as they also contain protein.
+However, there is much more to them as they also contain protein.
 In fact, oats have as much protein as Quinoa!
-Protein is something we all need and it is the building blocks of life, but oats are not a while protein which means that they need to be combined with something else to make it a complete protein such as milk.
+Protein is something we all need and it is the building blocks of life, but oats are not a whole protein which means that they need to be combined with something else to make it a complete protein such as milk.

-So, carbohydrates, fibre and protein are the basic nutrients but there is more to oats than many realise.
+So, carbohydrates, fibre and protein are the basic nutrients, but there is more to oats than many realise.

-This is a type of sugar that is found in the cells wall of oats.
+This is a type of sugar that is found in the cell walls of oats.
 However, there is more to it than it just being a simple carbohydrate.
 It has been found that it can help to reduce the risk of upper respiratory tract infections which is great news for runners.
 Any illnesses of the respiratory system can stop a runner in their tracks and significantly hamper their training.

 The body only contains a small amount of manganese but low levels can slow down the recovery process and lead to increased fatigue.
 This can mean that runners can hit “the wall” as their blood sugar levels are not stable.
 Oats have one of the highest concentrations of manganese and just one cup of oats can contain the recommended daily allowance of manganese.